 - Suspend, terminate, or assume control of user sessions; Impersonate users for assistance and troubleshooting.

-RStudio Server interacts frequently with user home directories.
+RStudio interacts frequently with user home directories.
 If you mount home directories with NFS, we recommend using the

 async mount option along with a modern, high-throughput network connection that can support many simultaneous clients.
 If you’d like your users to be able to share their projects with each other, see the section on Project Sharing for additional NFS requirements.